seventh-ark/frimousse/README.md

 }
 ```

 Apart from a few sizing and overflow defaults, the parts don’t have any styles out-of-the-box.
-Being composable, you can bring your own styles and apply them however you want: [Tailwind CSS](https://tailwindcss.com/), CSS-in-JS, vanilla CSS via inline styles, custom classes, or by targeting the `[frimousse-*]` data attributes present on each part.
+Being composable, you can bring your own styles and apply them however you want: [Tailwind CSS](https://tailwindcss.com/), CSS-in-JS, vanilla CSS via inline styles, classes, or by targeting the `[frimousse-*]` data attributes present on each part.

 Now that your emoji picker component is styled, you might want to use it in a popover rather than on its own.
 Frimousse only provides the emoji picker itself so if you don’t have a popover component in your app yet, there are several libraries you could use: [Radix UI](https://www.radix-ui.com/primitives/docs/components/popover), [Base UI](https://base-ui.com/react/components/popover), [Headless UI](https://headlessui.com/react/popover), and [React Aria](https://react-spectrum.adobe.com/react-aria/Popover.html), to name a few.

 ### shadcn/ui

-If you are using [shadcn/ui](https://ui.shadcn.com/), you can install a pre-built component which integrates with the
-        existing [shadcn/ui](https://ui.shadcn.com/) themes and components (e.g. [Popover](https://ui.shadcn.com/docs/components/popover)).
+If you are using [shadcn/ui](https://ui.shadcn.com/), you can install a pre-built component which integrates with the existing [shadcn/ui](https://ui.shadcn.com/) themes and components (e.g. [Popover](https://ui.shadcn.com/docs/components/popover)).

 ```bash
 npx shadcn@latest add https://frimousse.liveblocks.io/r/emoji-picker